VCF 9.1 API Access Series

 In VMware Cloud Foundation (VCF) 9.1, the platform offers flexible methods for programmatic access.
-This blog post explores how to exchange the IdP Access token for the Identity Broker access token.
+We have already discussed the default mechanism: using a VIDB token to obtain a bearer access token for VCF component API access in the first blog VCF 9.1 API Access (1): Basic of this series.
+This blog post explores an advanced alternative: how to exchange an external IdP OIDC access token for an Identity Broker bearer access token.

 The Default Path: VIDB Token Exchange